G-dH/vertical-workspaces/README.md

 # V-Shell

-A GNOME Shell extension that lets you customize your GNOME Shell UX to suit your workflow, whether you like horizontally or vertically stacked workspaces.
+A GNOME Shell extension that lets you customize and enhance your GNOME Shell UX to suit your workflow, whether you like horizontally or vertically stacked workspaces.

-Currently supported GNOME versions: 42 - 48
+Currently supported GNOME versions: 42 - 48.</br>
+The `main` branch, which always contains the most recent version, supports GNOME 45–48.
+New features and optimizations are backported to the `gnome-42-44` branch with a delay.

 [<img alt="" height="100" src="https://raw.githubusercontent.com/andyholmes/gnome-shell-extensions-badge/master/get-it-on-ego.svg?sanitize=true">](https://extensions.gnome.org/extension/5177/vertical-workspaces/)